sakshi-seth-17/Data-Collector-RPI3/README.md

                                                             # Data-Collector-RPI3

-This application is built to store observations from the sensor like temperature, humidity, thermal, brightness, and images into firebase as well as the local database tables.
+This application is built using Python to store observations from the sensor like temperature, humidity, thermal, brightness, and images into firebase as well as the local database tables.

 ---